-- 4.63.2 changes to its HVDC submarine cables cover as the submarine cables near the end of their operational life. - 4.64 There are also insurance premium cost increases each year over RCP4 which Transpower has modelled as a trend rather than a step change in costs each year. - 4.65 In its review, the Verifier concluded that it was satisfied that increasing insurance due to bushfire risk was supported, but it did not assess the HVDC cable cover. - 4.66 The HVDC cables are a crucial component of the electricity network to allow power flow between South Island and North Island, especially by enabling cheaper hydro power generators in the South Island to access North Island demand.
+- 4.52 Transpower state that there are no insurance step changes forecast over RCP4 but that there were insurance cover changes in the 2021/2022 year due to:32 - 4.52.1 increased bushfire risk in New Zealand; and - 4.52.2 changes to its HVDC submarine cables cover as the submarine cables near the end of their operational life. - 4.53 There are also insurance premium cost increases each year over RCP4 which Transpower has modelled as a trend rather than a step change in costs each year. - 4.54 In its review, the Verifier concluded that it was satisfied that increasing insurance due to bushfire risk was supported, but it did not assess the HVDC cable cover. - 4.55 The HVDC cables are a crucial component of the electricity network as they allow cheaper hydro power in the South Island to access North Island demand.
 Transpower is currently investigating HVDC cable replacement over the RCP5 period and planning to replace the cables by 2032 which results in increase failure risk as the cables age.
-We consider that it is reasonable for Transpower to manage this risk with its insurance cover in the interim. - 4.67 We consider Transpower using a broker and actuary to inform its cover (and resulting expenditure) to be prudent and should result in efficient cost estimates.
-This approach is consistent with a risk-based approach and is reflective of Transpower seeking cost reductions in its insurance expenditure. - 4.68 We have assessed the insurance cost increases and consider these to be in line with the expert opinion by the insurance broker and actuary.
+We consider that it is reasonable for Transpower to manage this risk with its insurance cover in the interim. - 4.56 We consider Transpower using a broker and actuary to inform its cover (and resulting expenditure) to be prudent and should result in efficient cost estimates.
+This approach is consistent with a risk-based approach and is reflective of Transpower seeking cost reductions in its insurance expenditure. - 4.57 We have assessed the insurance cost increases and consider these to be in line with the expert opinion by the insurance broker and actuary.